 - Decoding table listing common simple data types.

 Similar to all the above-mentioned editors, you can find this listed on your AppCenter and Software center as well.
+Install it on Ubuntu-based distros using the following command:

 - Easily handle big files